Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Introduction

-It is worth mentioning that the data sets used in these studies and the underlying grid models differ substantially, and so do the target years analyzed.
-For example, there are differences in the number of lines in the BZR data set compared to the widely used JAO Static Grid model.\footnote{\url{https://www.jao.eu/static-grid-model, accessed in May 2024.}} Also, the assumptions made for supply and demand for the future differ.
-We stick to the BZR dataset which appears to have a very comprehensive grid model and a near-term target year of 2025.\footnote{There are also earlier studies on a zonal split, such as those by \citet{Trepper.2015}, but the data sets and assumptions are even harder to compare due to the significant changes in the past ten years.}
+It is worth mentioning that the data sets used in these studies and the underlying grid models differ, and so do the target years analyzed.
+For example, there are differences in the number of lines in the BZR data set compared to the widely used JAO Static Grid model.\footnote{JAO Static Grid model contains 837 lines $\geq$ 220kV (see \url{https://www.jao.eu/static-grid-model}, accessed in May 2024).
+The dataset we use consists of 2407 lines spanning various voltage levels, both below and above 220kV.} Also, the assumptions made for the future supply and demand and the redispatch methods used in these studies differ.\footnote{There are also earlier studies on a zonal split, such as those by \citet{Trepper.2015}, but the data sets and assumptions are even harder to compare due to the significant changes in the past ten years.} The study by EWI and THEMA, while not disclosing the implementation details, calculated redispatch volumes ``\textit{using a welfare optimal redispatch procedure with limited countertrading}''.
+The study by Aurora does not disclose any details regarding how redispatch is computed.